mzipay/openpos-framework/openpos-persist/src/main/docs/openpos-persist.md

     order by model
 ~~~

-The framework will always try hard to match up query result fields with fields on the result class specified in code.  **A result class does not have to be a data model class** but can be any java bean typep class.
+The framework will always try hard to match up query result fields with fields on the result class specified in code.  **A result class does not have to be a data model class** but can be any java bean type class.
 In the carCountByModel, "count" and "model" could be matched up with a simple result class like:

 ~~~
 public class CarStats {